common-workflow-language/common-workflow-language/CODE_OF_CONDUCT.md

 As a stop gap measure until a more formal governance structure is adopted, the following individuals make up the leadership of the CWL Project: Peter Amstutz, John Chilton, Michael R. Crusoe, and Nebojša Tijanić.

+To report an issue with anyone on the team you can escalate to Alexander Wait Zaranek (Curoverse) awaitz @ post.harvard.edu, Anton Nekrutenko (Galaxy) anton AT bx DOT psu DOT edu, C. Titus Brown (UC Davis) ctbrown@ucdavis.edu, or Brandi Davis-Dusenbery (Seven Bridges Genomics) FIXME@sbgenomics.com.